reichlab/covidModels/aws-vm-scripts/baseline-setup.md

-Here are the commands I ended up with that configured the instance for running the baseline model.
+Here are the commands I ended up with that configured the instance for running the weekly scripts.
 I did not run them exactly in this order because it took a lot of trial and error to get a successful setup.
-But I'm putting them here for reference, and for a possible starting point for future VM tasks.
+Still, I'm putting them here for reference, and for a possible starting point for future VM tasks.

 # User